Check out our Resources section for free tax guides, forms, and more!

 These States Won’t Tax Your Military Retirement Pay

 Many states have introduced new legislation to help attract and retain military veterans.
 In fact, several have joined the growing list of states that fully exempt military retirement pay from state income taxes.
-Even California, which currently offers no exemption, is hoping to join the list.
+Even California, which previously fully taxed military retirement pay, is now offering some relief.
 Here’s a quick overview of where each state currently stands and what bills are pending.

 Who Is Eligible for Military Retirement Pay?